sanskrit/mbh-audio/mbh-audio/how.md

 - If you've made rerecordings (saying "punaH"), please cut out the bad portions and upload only the good portions yourself.
   - Use the scissor icon in the bottom right part of the playbackscreen of ASR - ![](https://i.imgur.com/jwqPDWs.png)

+### Expectations with paid recorders
+Before engaging someone as a paid recorder, to ensure adequate quality and ability - we will ask for a sample recording of an assigned chapter.

+When we engage someone as a paid recorder we will have a clear understanding about:
+- the expected quality of recording (described in this website)
+- the expected daxiṇā per shloka in properly and timely recordings of assigned chapters
+- the expected rate of output.

+Further, a formal agreement will be signed with Vyoma Labs.

+The daxiṇā will be dispatched periodically (monthly at the latest).
+We will keep track of shloka-s (submitted, checked and accepted) so as to accurately calculate the amount due.

 ## For coordinators
 - Assign small portions for recordings
 - Track progress, ensure respectable pace (~ 2 hrs per week per recorder).